 The type of system you need will depend on the size and type of business.
 Large businesses and manufacturers will need very detailed written systems and highly trained people to write them, but small caterers will only need a simple system.

-The Food Standards Agency has developed a range of food safety management packs for different sectors of the food industry to help food business operators manage their food safety management procedures.
+Visit the Food Standards Agency website to view a range of food safety management packs for different sectors of the food industry to help food business operators manage their food safety management procedures.